top of page

 Image by Pavel Danilyuk on Pexels

-More than 60% of women journalists in Afghanistan have lost their job since the Taliban regime, reports the International Federation of Journalists.
-Moreover, 87% of women journalists in Afghanistan have suffered discrimination.
-It's not surprising, therefore, that they women would be excluded from their forum.
-They are an army of men, who serve men.
-This is where India's role gets so important.
-A feminist government anywhere has the responsibility to protect all genders, their social and their economic positionality.
+More than 60% of women journalists in Afghanistan have lost their jobs since the Taliban regime began, according to the International Federation of Journalists.
+Furthermore, 87% of women journalists in Afghanistan have reported discrimination.
+It’s no surprise, then, that women were excluded from this forum.
+They are an army of men serving other men.
+This is where India’s role becomes crucial.
+A feminist government must protect all genders and their social and economic positions.

-Countries like Canada, Sweden, Germany, France and others have adopted a feminist foreign policy in their government, which extends support and protection for their women journalists.
-A feminist government is the only opposition to a regime such as the Taliban's.
-Whether it is South Asia, or Asia at large, or even the world, all governments will have to incorporate feminist policies in their system of governance.
-And yes, this would mean, if a government that doesn’t support women’s rights visits, we put our best foot forward and our best journalists, instead of basing it on gender.
-No friendship, between people or countries, can exist without showcasing our true self.
-A patriarchal system of governance will continue to negatively impact the mental health of all women, for as long as it is in power.
+Countries like Canada, Sweden, Germany, and France have adopted a feminist foreign policy that extends support and protection to their women journalists.
+A feminist government is the only viable opposition to a regime like the Taliban's.
+Whether in South Asia, Asia at large, or globally, all governments must incorporate feminist policies into their governance.
+This means that when a government that does not support women’s rights visits, we should present our best journalists, regardless of gender.
+No friendship, whether between individuals or nations, can exist without showcasing our true selves.
+A patriarchal governance system will continue to harm the mental health of all women as long as it remains in power.

 The women journalists in India did not back down.
-They took the anger, raised questions to ministries and pillars of government, and the next day, the second more public press conference of Muttaqi, the front row seat was filled entirely with women journalists and their hard hitting questions.
-From women’s rights to expressing their rage, they let Muttaqi know exactly how they felt about their actions and I am so proud of them.
-May all of us, everywhere, rise and always have the strength and courage to fight back.
+They harnessed their anger, raised questions to ministries and government pillars, and at the next, more public press conference with Muttaqi, the front row was filled entirely with women journalists asking hard-hitting questions.
+From discussing women’s rights to expressing their outrage, they made it clear how they felt about the exclusion.
+I am immensely proud of them.
+May we all rise and find the strength and courage to fight back.

 Image by Polina on Pexels